ilfur/edge_snomed_query/README.md

 # edge\_pseudonym\_file\_upload

-This projects implements the server side of the upload of pseudonymized patient data files.
+This projects implements a REST service to query a snomed OWL ontology in an Oracle Database.

 You may find links to documentations of libraries and technologies used in this and other **Lupus** POC components inside the